abidski/resume-match-ui/README.md

 # resume match (WIP)

-The frontend for [ResumeMatch](https://resume.adbid.ink/) a Web App allowing you to see if resume fits job decscription.
-Uses Groq AI (free tier) to analyze resume so used rate limiting to limit amount to analysis user can do.
+The frontend for [ResumeMatch](https://resume.adbid.ink/), a Web App allowing you to see if resume fits job decscription.
+Uses Groq AI (free tier) to analyze resume with limited token usage.
+Used rate limiting to limit amount to analysis user can do.
 TypeScript React frontend with Python [backend](https://github.com/abidski/resume-match-backend).

 Link to the [website](https://resume.abid.ink/)